ludovicchabant/PieCrust2/docs/docs/04_content-model/05_default-model.md

           multiple: true
           term: tag

-PieCrust then creates a `taxonomy` generator for each defined taxonomy (including custom taxonomies you added).
-Each taxonomy generator will look like
+PieCrust then creates a `taxonomy` source for each defined taxonomy (including custom taxonomies you added or changed in `sites/taxonomies`).
+Each taxonomy source will look like this:
-this:

     site:
-      generators:
-        posts_FOOS:
+      sources:
+        posts_TAXONOMY:
           type: taxonomy
-          taxonomy: FOOS
+          taxonomy: TAXONOMY
           source: posts
-          page: "pages:_FOO.%ext%;theme_pages:_FOO.%ext%"
+          template: _TERM.html

-In this example, `FOOS` is the name of the taxonomy (_e.g._: `tags`), and `FOO` is the `term` value (_e.g._: `tag`).
+In this example, `TAXONOMY` is the name of the taxonomy (_e.g._: `tags`), and `TERM` is the `term` value (_e.g._: `tag`).
 If no `term` is defined, the name of the taxonomy is used.

-As you can see, the taxonomy index pages are set to `_category.*` and `_tag.*` respectively, where the extension can be any of the auto-formats (which means `.md`, `.textile`, and `.html` by default).
-They can also fall back to the same pages defined in the current theme (whose source name is `theme_pages`), which is what makes the default (built-in) PieCrust theme work, for instance.
+As you can see, the taxonomy index layout templates are set to `_category.html` and `_tag.html` respectively.

 ### Archives

-The blog archives generator is defined like this by default:
+The blog archives source is defined like this by default:

     site:
-      generators:
+      sources:
         posts_archives:
           type: blog_archives
           source: posts
-          page: "pages:_year.%ext%;theme_pages:_year.%ext%"

-The index page for each year of archives is set to `_year.*`, where the extension can be any of the auto-formats (which means `.md`, `.textile`, and `.html` by default).
-It can also fall back to the same page defined in the current theme (whose source name is `theme_pages`), which is what makes the default (built-in) PieCrust theme work, for instance.
+          template: _year.html

+The index layout template for each year of archives is set to `_year.html`.

 ## Routes